 To comply with the Real Estate Agents Act 2008, you will be given a guide, approved by the independent Real Estate Agents Authority entitled “NEW ZEALAND RESIDENTIAL PROPERTY SALE & PURCHASE AGREEMENTS GUIDE.”

 There are no tricks to bidding – simply let the auctioneer know you are bidding (usually by raising a hand).
-If the property has reached the Reserve and you hold the highest bid you will become the joyful new owner – if it goes beyond you, you have a period of disappointment but have learnt a great deal about the current market.
+If the property has reached the Reserve and you hold the highest bid when the hammer comes down you will become the joyful new owner – if it goes beyond you, you have a period of disappointment but have learnt a great deal about the current market.

 If you see other people bidding for any property at our Auctions, be assured that these are all genuine interested bidders/buyers – we do not have “dummy bidders”.

 At times potential bidders and buyers may hold back and wait for others to do the bidding, wait for the auctioneer to take $1,000 bids, or for the property to be “on the market”.
-Given this, the Contract of Sale and the Sale of Goods Act 1908 permits the auctioneer to place bids on the vendors’ behalf in order to move bidding towards a price level acceptable to the vendor.
+Given this, the Auction Agreement permits the auctioneer to place bids on the vendors’ behalf in order to move bidding towards a price level acceptable to the vendor.

 Good luck with your purchase.